 8.1.
-Remuneration principles
+Decision-making procedures and main principles of remuneration

 The aims of the remuneration system for Orion Corporation's Board of Directors and executive management are to enhance the Company's competitiveness and long-term financial success, to achieve the Company's targets and strategy, and to increase shareholder value.